dxt5754/HealthNet/README.md

 - Run the batch file by doing the following for your OS:

 Windows: run
 	>	rebuilddatabase.bat
 from windows command line

 macOS/Linux: run

 	>	bash rebuilddatabase.command
 from Terminal

-	(on masOS/Linux only: use the flag ‘-r’ to immediately start the server after the 	database is reset:
+On masOS/Linux only: use the flag ‘-r’ to immediately start the server after the database is reset:

 	>	bash rebuilddatabase.command -r
-	)

 - Run the command "python manage.py runserver"
 - Using a browser of your choosing, go to the URL "localhost:8000"